 I couldn’t help but wonder how people were messing up this investing business so badly.
 Professionals and DIY day traders aside, why would anyone sell their shares at a low when the clear consensus is that they shouldn’t?
 Maybe there were some people who needed the money due to unfortunate circumstances, but other than that, I couldn’t understand it.

-Experiencing my first financial crash as an adult and investor has been a wake-up call that we can react in unexpected ways when uncertainty.
+Experiencing my first financial crash as an adult and investor has been a wake-up call that we can react in unexpected ways when uncertain.